Bira/octopus-carnival/projects/lets-play-hells-rebels.md

 - [LPHR: Devils and Other Fiends][3]: Where I decide what I will do about devil stats for the game.

+- [LPHR: Adjusting Setting Assumptions][9]: Where I talk about the overal setting adjustments I'm going to make to fit this campaign to Dungeon Fantasy, and link to several other rules posts which you can also find in the next session.

 - [Player Character Origins][5]: A list of possible player character origins for the game.
 It's somewhat depeer than the cursory treatment given to it in the Hell's Rebels Player's Guide, and inspired by the excellent character themes